 Many grandparents may be unable to spend time with their beloved grandchildren.
-Grandparents have rights.
 If you are in this unfortunate place, a Maryland grandparents’ rights lawyer stands ready to help.

 When Grandparents Want Visitation

-Maryland law allows grandparents to petition a court for visitation, and courts always view the situation through the standard of the child’s best interests.
-Generally, if a parent objects to grandparent visitation, a court is unlikely to grant it unless the grandparent can prove parental unfitness or exceptional circumstances or that they have de facto parent status, discussed more fully below in the context of custody.
+State law allows grandparents to petition a court for visitation, and courts always view the situation through the standard of the child’s best interests.
+Generally, if a parent objects to the visitation, a court is unlikely to grant it unless the grandparent can prove parental unfitness or exceptional circumstances or that they have de facto parent status, discussed more fully below in the context of custody.

 Regarding custody and visitation for children, the court sees three categories of petitioners: parents, de facto parents, or third parties.
 A de facto parent is one who acts as the child’s parent.
 For example, if an individual has lived with and cared for the children for an extended period, and a bond has formed over time, the court may declare them the de facto parent.

 For purposes of visitation, grandparents are third parties unless they can prove they are de facto parents.
 There must be compelling evidence that visitation for the third party is in the best interests of the child.
-A Maryland attorney who practices in grandparents’ rights would know the kind of proof necessary to get a visitation order.
+A dedicated attorney in Maryland who practices in grandparents’ rights would know the kind of proof necessary to get a visitation order.

 As to the visitation schedule itself, courts will generally defer to parents regarding the details of what works for the family and the children.

-It is difficult to prove parental unfitness in Maryland.
+It is difficult to prove parental unfitness.
 Evidence that a parent is unfit includes such things as proof of physical, emotional, or sexual harm or abuse by the parent, or abandonment of the child.
 The court may also consider whether the parent suffers from substance abuse or a mental illness that prevents them from caring for the child.
-A grandparents’ rights attorney understands the high burden of proof necessary to win these cases.
+A local lawyer understands the high burden of proof necessary to win these cases.

 These cases can be fraught with conflict, and an attorney in Maryland who understands grandparents’ rights can help prepare for these challenges.

-How a Maryland Grandparents’ Rights Lawyer Could Help You
+How a Maryland Grandparents’ Rights Attorney Could Help You

 It can be heartbreaking not to have access to your grandchildren, and even more distressing to worry about their safety and health.
-Although the law favors the wishes of the parents, our team of Maryland grandparents’ rights attorneys knows that you, too, have a right to see and love your grandchildren.
+Although the law favors the wishes of the parents, our team of Maryland grandparents’ rights lawyers knows that you, too, have a right to see and love your grandchildren.
+Call us today to discuss your case.